Jazzeys176/StockSalesPredictiveModel_using_TimeSeriesAnalysis/README.md

-# Time Series Sales Forecasting with SARIMA
+# Time Series Stock Sales Forecasting with SARIMA

 This project demonstrates a complete workflow for forecasting daily sales of a specific store and product family using historical sales data.
 The model is developed using Python and applies a Seasonal ARIMA (SARIMA) approach to capture both seasonal patterns and trends.